 (Newsflash: It’s back … Women’s Budget Statement | Budget 2021-22)

 In Wales (U.K) someone did the maths and found that women’s groups/causes were handed 77 times as much funding as were men’s groups/causes.

-By way of background here are some links to historical information concerning the Women’s Budget Statement:
+By way of background here are some links to historical information concerning the previous version/s of the Women’s Budget Statement:

 https://www.dss.gov.au/sites/default/files/documents/05_2013/dfh035_13_budget_tagged.pdf (Women’s Budget Highlights as mentioned in this article)